 - Day 16: Whistler - Vancouver (122 km)

 - Depart Whistler at your own leisure along the scenic Sea to Ski Highway to Vancouver.
 Highlights along the way include the cascading Shannon Falls and the Stawamus Chief Rock where climbers from all over the globe migrate to climb the granite cliffs.
-Arrive into Vancouver and proceed to the airport or your hotel.
+Continue to Vancouver where your self-drive journey ends.

 Inn at Laurel Point, Victoria